-Net income and comprehensive income are the same for the three and six months ended June 30, 2021 and 2020.
+Net income and comprehensive income are the same for the three months ended March 31, 2022 and 2021.

 Nature of Operations

-The Joint Corp., a Delaware corporation, was formed on March 10, 2010 for the principal purpose of franchising, developing, selling regional developer rights, supporting the operations of franchised chiropractic clinics, and operating and managing corporate chiropractic clinics at locations throughout the United States of America.
+The Joint Corp., a Delaware corporation, was formed on March 10, 2010 for the principal purpose of franchising and developing chiropractic clinics, selling regional developer rights, supporting the operations of franchised chiropractic clinics, and operating and managing corporate chiropractic clinics at locations throughout the United States of America.
 The franchising of chiropractic clinics is regulated by the Federal Trade Commission and various state authorities.

-The following table summarizes the number of clinics in operation under franchise agreements and as company-owned or managed clinics for the three and six months ended June 30, 2021 and 2020:
+The following table summarizes the number of clinics in operation under franchise agreements and as company-owned or managed clinics for the three months ended March 31, 2022 and 2021: